byui-cit/learning-modules/modules/js/json/ponder1.md

 1. Create a file called recipes.json
 2. Convert the recipe above to JSON format.
-3. Validate your file to make sure there are no errors.
+3. Validate your file to make sure there are no errors with something like [JSONLint](https://jsonlint.com)

 <details>
 <summary>Solution 1</summary>